liuch/dmarc-srg/docs/setup-and-configuration.md

-# Install code
+# Install and basic setup

 This was written assuming a Debian like system, using Apache.
 The web server was already configured to run PHP 8.2.

+## Requirements

+ * Webserver (E.g. Apache), configured to run PHP (v8.1 up to 8.5+)
+ * MySQL or MariaDB database
+ * PHP 8.1+ with PDO and XML support.

+## Debian Users

+You can `apt install dmarc-srg`

+This puts the code in **/usr/share/dmarc-srg**.
+You'll need to follow the steps from "Configure the webserver" onwards below.

+Your configuration file is in /etc/dmarc-srg - so update the below references to ./config as appropriate.

+## Manual install

 It's left as an exercise to the end user to decide where exactly they wish to install this. `/var/www/html/` probably won't work for everyone.
+Other versions of PHP should work.

 ```shell
 cd /var/www/html
 ```

-## Downloading dmarc-srg
+### Downloading dmarc-srg

 Either :
 ```shell
 git clone git@github.com:liuch/dmarc-srg.git